kuzzleio/documentation/src/sdk-reference/java/1/getting-started/index.md

 [replace]({{ site_base_path }}sdk-reference/go/1/document/replace) or [search]({{ site_base_path }}sdk-reference/go/1/document/search) documents.
 There are also other ways to interact with Kuzzle like our [Admin Console]({{ site_base_path }}guide/2/essentials/installing-console/), the [Kuzzle HTTP API]({{ site_base_path }}api/1/essentials/connecting-to-kuzzle/) or by using your [own protocol](protocols/1/essentials/getting-started/).

 Now you know how to:
-* Store documents in a Kuzzle server, and access those
+* Store documents in a Kuzzle Server, and access those

 ## Subscribe to realtime document notifications (pub/sub)